MTank76/Hotel-Booking-Management-Website/README.md

-# Hotel Resort Booking Page
+# Hotel Booking Management Website

-This repository contains a Hotel Booking Page project developed using HTML and CSS.
+This repository contains a Hotel Booking Management Website project developed using HTML and CSS.
 The project aims to create a user-friendly interface for customers to explore the resort's amenities, view room options, and make reservations conveniently.

 ## Project Structure